 Do These 5 Things Now

-Following these steps will help you give your muscles the exercise and the fuel they need for getting bigger.
+Following these steps will help you give your muscles the exercise and the fuel they need to get bigger.

 As a growing, active guy, you may need about 3,000 calories or more each day.
 Anding's tips: